 Figure 6 The transcription factor Sp1 contributed to the overexpression of STC2 in colon cancer cells.
-A: Overexpression of Sp1 in HEK293T and NCM460 cells, and western blotting was used to evaluate the protein expression of STC2.
-B: The quantity of panel A protein density with Quantity One software, cP < 0.001 vs Myc-Vector of individual cell group.
-C: Knocking down the expression of Sp1 with pSuper knockdown system in HT29 and SW480 cell lines, and the protein levels of STC2 was evaluated with western blotting assay.
-D: The quantity of panel C protein density with Quantity One software. cP < 0.001 vs sh-Vector of individual cell group.
+A: Overexpression of Sp1 in HEK293T and NCM460 cells.
+Western blotting was used to evaluate the protein expression of STC2; B: The quantity of panel A protein density with Quantity One software, cP < 0.001 vs Myc-Vector of individual cell group; C: Knocking down the expression of Sp1 with pSuper knockdown system in HT29 and SW480 cell lines.
+The protein levels of STC2 were evaluated with western blotting assay; D: The quantity of panel C protein density with Quantity One software. cP < 0.001 vs sh-Vector of individual cell group.
+STC2: Stanniocalcin 2.